-The Occupational Therapy Department will offer a three-year entry-level Occupational Therapy Doctorate (O.T.D.) degree beginning August 2019.
+The Occupational Therapy Department offers a three-year entry-level Occupational Therapy Doctorate (O.T.D.) degree.

 UND has two campuses offering the entry level Occupational Therapy Doctorate: the main campus in Grand Forks, N.D., and the satellite campus in Casper, Wyo.

 The Occupational Therapy Program has been granted accreditation through the Accreditation Council for Occupational Therapy Education (ACOTE).
 For information regarding accreditation, contact the ACOTE at (301) 652-2682, or ACOTE, c/o Accreditation Department, 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929. the website is www.acoteonline.org.
 All basic professional programs must comply with the Standards for an Accredited Educational Program for the Occupational Therapist, 2018.

 Graduates of the program will be eligible to sit for the National Certification Examination

 for the Occupational Therapist, administered by the National Board for Certification in Occupational Therapy, Inc. (NBCOT, One Bank Street, Suite 300, Gaithersburg, MD 20878; phone 301-990-7979). .